-In the second postwar period in Umbria there was much poverty and the pig butcher’s day was a party, because peasants had a lot of food to eat.
+In the second postwar period in Umbria there was much poverty and the pig butcher’s day was a great event, because peasants had a lot of food to eat.

-To save meats meat they made various kind of salami, because there wasn’t freeze.
+To save meats meat they made various kind of salami, because there weren’t any freezes.

-The tradition to make salami was handed on from father to son, today just few people are able to make salami using ancient techniques.
+The tradition to make salami was handed on from father to son, today just few people are able to make it using ancient techniques.

-The best salami is ham, it is made with pig leg and it is ideal to eat with classic Umbrian focaccia, like torta al testo.
+The best is ham, it is made with pig leg and it goes well with classic Umbrian focaccia, as torta al testo.
 Typical Umbrian appetizer is a selection of salami with Umbrian focaccia and a good glass of wine.

 Umbrian ham is different to Parma ham, it is more savoury and little bit salty respect to Parma ham, it is perfect eat with Umbrian unsalted bread.

 Lombetto is very light, it is made with pork fillet, and it has just little bit of fat.
-Lombetto is very good preserved in oil.
+It is very good preserved in oil.

 Coppa is made with head meat of pig and pork rind.
 It is one of the best Umbrian specialities

-Fresh and dried sausages are wonderful, they are perfect to eat like appetizers or main courses, grilled or with soup.
+Fresh and dried sausages are extraordinary, they are perfect to eat like appetizers or main courses, grilled or with soup.

 You can live the real peasants life visiting a local farm in Umbrian countryside.
 The visit start outside in the farm, then you move in the area where our butcher make salami

-He show you how make sausages, and you will see the entire production process, from meat to sausages, very interesting.
+He show you how make sausages, and you will see the entire production process, from meat to sausages, really interesting!!!

-Finally you taste the delicious homemade foods product by the farm
+Finally you taste the delicious homemade foods product in the farm

 buffet with various kind of salami, cheese, oil, and wine